OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 For CSS files, use the following naming convention: :file:`[module_id]_[css_file_name].css`

-To include a new CSS file from your module, use:
+To include a module's custom CSS file, use the following expression:

 .. code:: php